Fountain Hills

 How art is acquired

-Public art is acquired through two primary methods:
+Public art is acquired through three primary methods:

-1) by the active procurement of a specific work of art or the selection of an artist for a specific project, or
+1) by the active procurement of a specific work of art or the selection of an artist for a specific project

 Criteria applied to art under consideration